seanhellier/a-night-out/README.md

 To install this software, either clone or download and extract the files to a location of your choosing on your computer.
 To clone the repository, copy the clone link, open a terminal window and enter "git clone (repository link)"

-After cloning the repository on your machine, launch the index.html file
+After cloning the repository on your machine, launch index.html.

 ## Use